 It's probably more about selfies at the gym and how you look on social media.

-Still, you can stay fit and be healthy with little maintenance without spending hours at the gym or sticking to a crazy diet.
+Still, you can stay fit and be healthy with low maintenance without spending hours at the gym or sticking to a crazy diet.

 Personally, here's how I manage it :